 | Generic sub-$50 model | $40 | $30-50 | $30-50 | $18 | $118-158 | No |

-The gap between a generic $40 purifier and the Levoit Vital 200S is only $24-80 over two years — but the performance difference is enormous.
-You are paying a small premium for filtration that actually captures 99.97% of particles instead of 85%.
+The gap between a generic $40 purifier and the Levoit Core 300 is only $45-85 over two years — but the performance difference is enormous.
+You are paying a modest premium for filtration that actually captures 99.97% of particles instead of 85%.

 Some sub-$50 models also use proprietary filters that are harder to find and more expensive to replace than the widely available Levoit replacements.
 According to customer reviews, filter availability and cost is one of the most common complaints about off-brand budget purifiers after 6-12 months of ownership.